hanpari/sovereign/source/02/052_drama.md

 Gromov could not take it anymore.
 After approaching Andrey, he took the hammer from his hands.
 "Seriously, even in your current state, you should know better."

 "Oh, should I?"
 Andrey grinned.
-"So, will your majesty repair the bloody wheelchair?
+"So, will Your Majesty repair the bloody wheelchair?
 Because I saw you with a screwdriver before, and I wanted to save you from embarrassment.
 Don't forget these beautiful ladies are watching you."

 "Repair the wheelchair?"